FerSalAnova/High-Level-MultiRobot-Trajectory-Generation-Spurious-Detection/README.md

        java SpecNetGenerator buchi_export.txt
    ```

-6.This produces spec_net.pnml, which can be opened directly in ReNeW alongside the robot net.
+6. This produces spec_net.pnml, which can be opened directly in ReNeW alongside the robot net.

 ### Launching the Renew Petri Net Simulator